Results for: public safety

 530-886-1883

-Placer County Public Health provides vaccine information and access for Placer County residents, including safety-net clinics for eligible children and limited COVID-19 vaccinations for uninsured adults.
+Placer County Public Health provides a Immunization Program.
+This program provides vaccine information including safety-net clinics for eligible children and limited COVID-19 vaccinations for uninsured adults.

 Services include: